Perdyx/nightmare/README.md

 3. Click External Tools on the left
 4. Import assets/mcp.json and set Auth to owui_data/your MCP_API_KEY variable to in .env.

+*Note: You will need to manually enable the HexStrike tool in each new chat using the diamond-shaped "Integrations" button below the message bar.*

 ### 4. Configuring the system prompt

 1. Go to Workspace in the left sidebar and then to the Prompts tab
 2. Add a new prompt using the content of assets/sysprompt.txt

+Once added, this prompt can be initalized in each chat by typing a forward slash and selecting it from the list.

 ### 5. Stopping the Environment
 ```bash